reza-asad/3DSSR/README.md

 cd models/LearningBased
 python3 train_gnn.py
 ```
-4. Run the commands that assume pretrained models (subsection Test).
+4. Run the commands that assume pretrained models (described in the *Test* subsection).

 ## Evaluations